Pyrrhus of Epirus: Second reign

 Demetrius gathered a new army in Greece and besieged Athens, which had rebelled against the puppet government he had installed.
 The Athenians called on Pyrrhus for assistance and he marched against Demetrius once more.
 This caused Demetrius to raise the siege.
 The Athenians thanked Pyrrhus by erecting a bust to him and allowing him into the city for the celebrations.
 However, they did not allow his army to enter the city, probably fearing Pyrrhus would install a garrison and make himself overlord of Athens.
 Pyrrhus made the most of the situation and advised the Athenians never to let a king enter their city again.

 Pyrrhus and Demetrius made peace once more but, like all previous agreements, it did not last.
-When Demetrius, in 286 BC, invaded Asia in order to attack Lysimachus's Asian domains, Lysimachus requested that Pyrrhus invade Thessaly and from there attack Demetrius' garrisons in Greece.
+When Demetrius, in 286 BC, invaded Asia in order to attack Lysimachus's Asian domains, Lysimachus requested that Pyrrhus invade Thessaly and from there attack Demetrius's garrisons in Greece.
 Pyrrhus agreed, probably in order to keep his fractious Macedonian troops busy and less likely to rebel and also to gain an easy victory over the weakened Antigonids.
 He quickly defeated Antigonus Gonatas, Demetrius's son, who ceded Thessaly to him in order to make peace.
 Pyrrhus's Greek Empire was now at its zenith: he ruled an enlarged Epirus, half of Macedonia, and Thessaly.

 In 285 BC, Demetrius was defeated by Seleucus.
 This freed the hands of Lysimachus who decided to get rid of his co-ruler in Macedonia.
 He first isolated Pyrrhus from his traditional ally the Ptolemies, by marrying Arsinoe II, the sister of Ptolemy II Philadelphus.
 He also made a large donation to the Aetolians, Pyrrhus's main allies in Greece.
 Pyrrhus felt threatened enough to make an alliance with Antigonus Gonatas.
 In 284 BC, Lysimachus invaded Pyrrhus's half of Macedonia with a huge army.
 Unable to stand against Lysimachus's superior army Pyrrhus retreated and linked up with Antigonus Gonatas.
 Lysimachus started a propaganda campaign in which he appealed to the patriotism of the Macedonians serving Pyrrhus.
 He reminded them that Pyrrhus was in fact a foreign king while he himself was a true Macedonian.
 The campaign was successful.
 With his Macedonian troops turning against him Pyrrhus had no other choice but to withdraw to Epirus.
 Lysimachus invaded and plundered Epirus the following year.
 Pyrrhus did not oppose Lysimachus for he was probably fighting a war in Illyria to the north.
-According to Pausanius, "Pyrrhus was roaming around as usual".
+According to Pausanias, "Pyrrhus was roaming around as usual".